Sample 12th Grade Reading List

 Although not all schools will have the same requirements, most will have a good portion, if not all of the books listed here as required reading.
-For a list specific to your area, contact your local school.
+For a 12th grade reading list specific to your area, contact your local school.
 Or just read the books on this list.
 Even if they’re not taught, they made it onto this list for a reason; they are great books!

 It’s good to review what books are typically required by schools before you begin your senior year.
 This way, you can tackle some of the tougher works over the summer.
 Also, if your school does not require some of the books on this list, you may want to read them anyway as preparation for college next year.